 The Neptune Project is a 660-MW (500 kV) high-voltage, direct current (HVDC) submarine electric transmission cable, completed in 2007, that connects power generation resources in the PJM system to electricity consumers on Long Island.
 The cable extends from the First Energy substation in Sayreville, New Jersey to the Long Island Power Authority Newbridge Road substation in Levittown, Long Island, a distance of 65 miles.

-The Hudson Transmission Project is a 660 MW electric transmission link between New York City and PJM Interconnection that began construction in May of 2011.
+The Hudson Transmission Project is a 660 MW electric transmission link between New York City and PJM Interconnection that was completed in June of 2013.
 While its main purpose is to provide a new source of electric power for the New York City customers of the New York Power Authority (NYPA), the Project also provides New York City with access to renewable resources throughout PJM and includes very significant upgrades and reinforcements to the transmission system in New Jersey.

 Cascade Renewable Transmission is an underwater and underground electric transmission cable proposed for the Pacific Northwest, capable of delivering approximately 1,100 MW of clean, renewable energy from east of the Cascade Mountain Range to electricity consumers west of the Cascades while also helping to meet renewable energy public policy requirements in Oregon and Washington.

 The TAQA Gen-X Pipeline is a .37 mile natural gas pipeline developed and built by PowerBridge for TAQA Gen-X, LLC, a joint venture between units of Abu Dhabi National Energy Co. and Morgan Stanley.
 Located in the town of Sayreville, New Jersey, the TAQA Gen-X Pipeline provides fuel from New Jersey Natural Gas (NJNG) to the 832 MW Red Oak generating plant, providing an alternate source of natural gas to the combined cycle electric generating facility.